 (Pop Matters USA)

-2015’s I Bow To You Waheguru, a collaboration between Manika, the inimitable, Talvin Singh OBE and leading musicians, Jyotsna Srikanth, Soumik Datta, Rakesh Chaurasia, Bernhard Schimpelsberger and Reiner Erlings received rave reviews in Songlines Magazine who praised her ‘emotive melodies and haunting poetry ‘and led to a sold out London debut at the Union Chapel, Islington and invitations to perform gurdwara’s around the world.
-Her immense support features across social and international mainstream media and she is a constant feature on the Sikh Network, BBC Radio and ABC Australia and more.
+2015’s I Bow To You Waheguru, collaboration between Manika, the inimitable, Talvin Singh OBE and Jyotsna Srikanth received rave reviews by Popmatters USA who praised, “The best religious music doesn’t proselytize.
+Rather, it enraptures you in its beauty, showing the strength of its conviction with it, no matter your walk of life.”
+A sold out London debut concert at the Union Chapel, Islington and invitations to perform around the world followed.
+Her immense support features across social and international mainstream media and she is a constant feature on Sikh Networks, BBC Radio and television as well as ABC Australia and more.

-Manika Kaur’s third album, Sacred Words represents her most diverse and very best work to date, featuring collaborations with Scottish folk musician James Yorkston (Guitar/Dulcimer) Jyotsna Srikanth (Violin) and Tunde Jegede (Kora).
-The album was picked up by producer / bassist Martin ‘Youth’ Glover’s (Killing Joke, Verve, Kate Bush and many more) for his new imprint label, Suriya Recordings.
+Manika Kaur’s third album, Sacred Words 2018 represents her most diverse and very best work to date, featuring collaborations with Scottish folk musician James Yorkston (Guitar/Dulcimer) Jyotsna Srikanth (Violin) and Tunde Jegede (Kora).
+The album was picked up by producer / bassist Martin ‘Youth’ Glover’s (Killing Joke, Verve, Kate Bush and many more) for his new imprint label, Suriya Recordings/ Six Degrees.
 The tracks are produced and mixed by Talvin Singh, Punjabi-Glaswegian artists TigerStyle, Oskar Vizan and Youth.
 The result is an album that is a genuine force to be reckoned with.
-The album has received amazing worldwide accolades from press since its release and a pivotal interview with BBC World News that recognise Kaur as a “YouTube star” and praised her impressive charitable mission.
+The album has received worldwide accolades from press since its release.